Burkhard Blienert

-Burkhard Blienert (born 30 March 1966) is a German politician of the Social Democratic Party (SPD) who has been serving as Commissioner on Narcotic Drugs at the Federal Ministry of Health in the government of Chancellor Olaf Scholz since 2022.
+Burkhard Blienert (born 30 March 1966) is a German politician of the Social Democratic Party (SPD) who served as Commissioner on Narcotic Drugs at the Federal Ministry of Health in the government of Chancellor Olaf Scholz from 2022 to 2025.
 From 2013 to 2017 he was a member of the German Bundestag.

 Education and early career

 Blienert was born in Braubach.
 After graduating from the Theodorianum in Paderborn, he did the Zivildienst (compulsory community service) at the AWO district association Paderborn.
 At the University of Münster, he obtained a master's degree in Politics, Modern History and Sociology in 1994.
 He passed his first state exam for lower secondary school in the subjects social sciences and history.

 Prior to his time as a member of the Bundestag, Burkhard Blienert worked since 1992 in various functions in the SPD or their affiliated organizations.
 During the election campaign in 2009, he was a speaker in the office of the former SPD chairman Franz Müntefering.
 Between 2010 and September 2013, Blienert was a speaker for school and training, sports and petitions at the SPD parliamentary group in the state parliament of North Rhine-Westphalia.